-There are several options to set the image's aspect ratio depending on your input signal source. • Auto: Scales an image (MX731) (MW732) (MH733) proportionally to fit the projector's native resolution in its horizontal or vertical width. • Real: Projects an image as its original resolution and resizes it to input signals with lower resolutions, the projected image Aspect Ratio will be displayed in its original size.
-16:9 picture • 4:3: Scales an image so that it is displayed in the center of the screen with a 4:3 aspect ratio.
-4:3 picture · • 16:9: Scales an image so that it is displayed in the center of the screen with a 16:9 aspect ratio. • 16:10: Scales an image so that it is displayed in the center of the screen with a 16:10 aspect ratio.
-16:10 picture 2D Keystone Auto Vertical Keystone See Correcting keystone on page 17.
-Corner Fit See Adjusting Corner Fit on page 18.
-Adjusts the image size and focus and check that the projected image is free from distortion.
-Test Pattern Phase: Adjusts the clock phase to reduce image PC & Component distortion.
+There are several options to set the image's aspect ratio depending on your input signal source. • Auto: Scales an image (MS550/ (MW550) (MH550/ proportionally to fit the MX550) 0 - 0 TH550) projector's native resolution in its horizontal or vertical width. cture 0 0 0 0 0 • Real : Projects an image as its 0 original resolution and resizes it to \circ fit within the display area.
+For 4:3 pic ture input signals with lower $^{\circ}$ $^{\circ}$ Accept Date resolutions, the projected image cture \circ \circ Aspect Ratio will be displayed in its original size.
+16:9 pi • 4:3: Scales an image so that it is displayed in the center of the screen with a 4:3 aspect ratio. ture server with a 1.5 aspect ratio. • 16:9: Scales an image so that it is 0 0 displayed in the center of the screen with a 16:9 aspect ratio. cture • 16:10: Scales an image so that it is displayed in the center of the screen with a 16:10 aspect ratio. picture 0 - 0 Keystone Corrects any keystoning of the image.
+See e Correcting key stone on pag e 18.
+Adjusts the image size and focus and chec ck that the projected image is free from distortion.
+Test Pattern

+PC & Component • Phase: Adjusts the clock phase to reduce image distortion.
 This function is only available when a PC signal (analog RGB) or YPbPr signal is selected.
-YPbPr Tuning • H. Size : Adjusts the horizontal width of the image.
+YPbPr Tuning • H. Size: Adjusts the horizontal width of the image.
 This function is only available when a PC signal (analog RGB) is selected.
 Position Displays the position adjustment page.
-To move the projected image, use the Position directional arrow keys.
+To move the projected image, use the directional arrow keys.
 This function is only available when a PC signal (analog RGB) is selected.
 This projector features a 3D function which enables you to enjoy the 3D movies, videos, and sporting events in a more realistic way by presenting the depth of the images.
-You need to wear a pair of 3D glasses to view the 3D images.

-• 3D Mode: The default setting is Off.
+You need to wear a pair of 3D glasses to view the 3D images. • 3D Mode: The default setting is Off.
 If you want the projector to automatically choose an appropriate 3D format when detecting 3D contents, select Auto.
-If the projector cannot recognize the 3D format, press △/▼ to choose a 3D mode from among Top Bottom, Frame Sequential, Frame Packing and Side by Side.

-When 3D function is activated:

-- The brightness level of the projected image will decrease. - The following settings cannot be adjusted: Picture Mode, Reference Mode. - The 2D Keystone can only be adjusted within limited degrees. - 3D Sync Invert: When you discover the inversion of the image depth, enable this function to correct the problem. - Apply 3D Settings: After the 3D settings are saved, you can decide if you would like to apply them by choosing a set of 3D settings that you have saved.
+If the projector cannot recognize the 3D format, press ▲/▼ to choose a 3D mode from among Top Bottom, Frame Sequential, Frame Packing and Side by Side.
+When 3D function is activated: The brightness level of the projected image will decrease.
+The following settings cannot be adjusted: Picture Mode, Reference Mode.
+3D • The Keystone can only be adjusted within limited degrees. • 3D Sync Invert: When you discover the inversion of the image depth, enable this function to correct the problem. • Apply 3D Settings: After the 3D settings are saved, you can decide if you would like to apply them by choosing a set of 3D settings that you have saved.
 Once applied, the projector will automatically play the incoming 3D contents if it matches the 3D settings saved.

-Only the set(s) of 3D settings with memorized data is available.

-• Save 3D Settings: When you have successfully displayed the 3D contents after making the appropriate adjustments, you can enable this function and choose a set of 3D settings to memorize current 3D settings.

-Selects a suitable color format to optimize display quality.

-• Auto: Automatically selects a suitable color space and gray level for the incoming HDMI signal.
+Only the set(s) of 3D settings with memorized data is available. • Save 3D Settings: When you have successfully displayed the 3D contents after making the appropriate adjustments, you can enable this function and choose a set of 3D settings to memorize current 3D settings.
+Selects a suitable color format to optimize display quality. • Auto: Automatically selects a suitable color space and gray level for the incoming HDMI signal.
+HDMI Format RGB Limited: Utilizes the Limited range RGB 16-235.
+RGB Full: Utilizes the Full range RGB 0-255. • YUV Limited: Utilizes the Limited range YUV 16-235.
+YUV Full: Utilizes the Full range YUV 0-255.

-HDMI Format

-3D

-- RGB Limited: Utilizes the Limited range RGB 16-235. - RGB Full: Utilizes the Full range RGB 0-255. - YUV Limited: Utilizes the Limited range YUV 16-235. - YUV Full: Utilizes the Full range YUV 0-255.

-Magnifies or reduces the projected image.

-- I. After the Zoom bar displays, press ▲ repeatedly to magnify the picture to a desired size. - 2.
-To navigate the picture, press OK to switch to the panning mode and press the directional arrows $(\blacktriangle, \blacktriangledown, \blacktriangleleft, \blacktriangleright)$ on the projector or remote control to navigate the picture.

-Digital Zoom

-3. To reduce size of the picture, press OK to switch back to the zoom in/out function, and press AUTO to restore the picture to its original size.
-You can also press repeatedly until it is restored to the original size.

-The picture can only be navigated after it is magnified.
-You can further magnify the picture while searching for details.

-RACAT I JICHIAV Returns all of the adjustments you've made for the Display menu to the factory preset values.

-Network

-Wireless LAN See BenQ Network Projector Operation Guide, which can be downloaded from BenQ product webpage.
-Wired LAN AMX Device Discovery When this function is On , the projector can be detected by AMX controller.
-MAC Address (Wireless) Displays the mac address for this projector.
-MAC Address (Wired)